DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 pause()
 ^^^^^^^

-If this method is available then the device is a PausableDevice.
 This method will pause a run so that it can be resumed later.
 It is allowed from the Running state and will block until the device is Aborted, Fault or Paused.
 Normally it will return in Paused state.
 If the user aborts then it will return in Aborted state.
 If something goes wrong it will return in Fault state.
-If the user disables then it will return in Disabled state.
+If the user deactivates then it will return in Inactive state.
 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml